kristos80/version/README.md

 Version is a small utility that attempts to find the version of a web app by scanning its `composer.json` file.

+---

+### WIP -- Do not use in production yet as: ###

+* It's not tested extensively
+* It's used mainly to internal projects and might have breaking changes without prior notice
+* There are probably a lot of missing features

+---

 It assumes that the `vendor` folder is located at the root of the app and that no other `vendor` folder exists within the entire app.
 It cannot guarantee that things will work if that's the case: That two or more `vendor` folders exist.

 You can, however, alter its behavior by loading several variables in the environment: